 - Article 47 ensures good nutrition and proper standard of living to all children.

 These rights are also protected under the Juvenile Justice Act, 2015.
 The Act focuses on the rehabilitation, reformation and re-settlement of these juvenile delinquents.
-These necessary steps has been taken to rehabilitate these delinquents so that they can earn their living and live a normal life in the society.
-The punishment in case of offences committed by the juveniles are adjudicated by taking various factors into account such as age, family background, situation of the child.
+These necessary steps have been taken to rehabilitate these delinquents so that they can earn their living and live a normal life in the society.
+The punishments in case of offences committed by the juveniles are adjudicated by taking various factors into account such as age, family background, and situation of the child.
 The court is not harsh towards these juvenile because they believe there is room for improvement if a person is given chance.

 Apart from various measures taken by the government there is increase in juvenile delinquency and once a juvenile gets involved in criminal activities is not easy to make him stable again.
 The increase in the number of juvenile delinquent and the recidivist have been an issue of debate among the scholars and the steps and measures taken to protect them have shown not much effect in reducing the recidivism.

 Section 2(13) of the Juvenile Justice Act states that child in conflict with law shall not be tried as an adult rather they are sent to children care centers or Rehabilitation centers until they attain the age of 21.
 Once they attain 21 years of age they can be sent to prisons.
-The Act provides, the maximum punishment of three years to juvenile offenders and the same punishment is valid for heinous crime as well.
+The Act provides, the maximum punishment of three years to juvenile offenders and the same punishment is valid for heinous crime aswell.
 The Indian system believes in the reformation of juveniles and therefore they are send to correction homes, rehabilitation Centers.
 They are also made parts of skill development programs which are organised by the NGO’s and also the juvenile schools so that they can complete their elementary education.

-The leniency towards these juveniles in the law is because most of these children are suffers themselves and they have been either forced to get involve in crime or they were in such mental position to not able to differentiate.
+The leniency towards these juveniles in the law is because most of these children are sufferers and they have been either forced to get involve in crime or they were in such mental position to not able to differentiate.
 It is observed that most of the juvenile delinquents are from poor family background or they are either product of child abuse.
 It wrong on our part to hate them or severely punish them.
 The humans inculcate what they have seen since birth or the surrounding and environment they are born in. the policy of reformation is slow and very experimental but these juveniles must be given chance for improvement though the rate for recidivism is increasing according to the records but it is also because of the non-acceptability attitude of the society and their judgemental behaviour.